Video Lesson

 On the other hand, reproductive endocrinologists are fertility doctors and they are OBGYNs.
 They are often the first doctors a couple will see when trying to conceive and often will be the first to stumble upon any sign of male factor infertility.
 The reproductive endocrinologists are not trained in the male anatomy.
 Their job is not to diagnose and fix issues with the male, but rather to perform interventions and treatments on the female.

 The chief tool for the reproductive endocrinologist to help a couple conceive is In Vitro Fertilization (IVF).
-We’ll cover IVF more thoroughly in a later lesson, but for now it’s worth noting that many couples with male factor infertility are directed immediately to IVF.
+We’ll cover IVF more thoroughly in a later lesson, but for now it’s worth noting that many couples with male factor infertility are directed immediately to IVF, even if the underlying cause for the male is treatable.
 Each IVF cycle costs at least $20,000 in the United States, Rs.120,000 in India and R$20,000 in Brazil, and for most couples with a male factor issue, they will undergo multiple IVF cycles before having a child.
-In the last 20 years, a technique called ICSI, which is used to fertilize eggs during IVF, has been shown to help couples conceive even with the most extreme forms of male factor infertility.
+In the last 20 years, a technique called ICSI, which is used to fertilize eggs during IVF, has been shown to help couples with the most extreme forms of male factor infertility conceive.
 Yet patients with far milder forms of MFI, whose infertility and underlying issue may be treatable with less invasive or costly approaches, are often shunted directly to IVF with ICSI.

 This has created a dilemma for patients.
 On one hand they may hear from their reproductive endocrinologist, “don’t worry about that male factor issue, we can simply get around it by doing IVF with ICSI.”
 On the other hand they may also hear from a reproductive urologist, “we need to understand why the man’s fertility is poor, and if we do, we may be able to avoid IVF, improve IVF’s chances of success, or discover something that’s more foreboding.”